U.N. climate chief sees air clearing on cut pledges

 The meeting also saw its first mass protests as thousands demanding action be taken took to Durban's city centre and marched by the conference hall with signs reading "There Is No Planet B."

-South Africa deployed hundreds of armoured riot police to manage the peaceful rally.
+South Africa deployed hundreds of armored riot police to manage the peaceful rally.

 (Additional reporting by Stian Reklev, Andrew Allan and Michael Szabo; editing by Tim Pearce)